 He has lied to me too many times!

-Many past participles in English are irregular and don't use the -ed suffix.
+Note that many past participles in English are irregular and don't use the -ed suffix.
 For example:

 The song was sung well by the rising opera star.